Skip to main content

 Laa Castle, locally known as Burg Laa, lies in the town of Laa an der Thaya, in the province of Lower Austria in Austria.

-Curiously, Laa Castle didn't start out as a castle.
-It started out as a tower in the town wall that guarded a water barrier in the Thayamühlbach stream.
-The barrier was used to fill the town moat.
+Curiously, Laa Castle didn't start as a castle.
+It began as a tower in the town wall that guarded a water barrier in the Thayamühlbach stream.
+The barrier was used to fill the town's moat.
 It was first mentioned in 1150.
 This tower is the square tower in the north corner of the castle.

-In 1413, two curtain walls and a round tower, opposite the square one, were built and thus the site turned into Laa Castle.
+In 1413, two curtain walls and a round tower, opposite the square one, were built, and thus the site turned into Laa Castle.
 This was done under Niklas Seebeck von Sebenstein, imperial captain of Laa.
-In 1482, the troops of Matthias Corvinus, King of Hungary, succeeded in occupying the city and castle after a prolonged siege.
+In 1482, the troops of Matthias Corvinus, King of Hungary, succeeded in capturing the city and castle after a prolonged siege.

-In the second half of the 16th century, the castle was already largely dilapidated, but it was restored in 1576/78 by the city.
+In the second half of the 16th century, the castle was already largely dilapidated, but the city restored it in 1576/78.
 In 1619, during the Thirty Years' War, it was occupied by the Bohemian Count Jindřich Matyáš Thurn-Valsassina.
 Later during the war, the castle suffered severe damage from the Swedes under General Montaigne.
-After the war in 1648 it stayed in sovereign hands and was given in fief to several noble families.
+After the war in 1648, it remained in sovereign hands and was granted as a fief to several noble families.

-In the 19th century Laa Castle became property of a commoner.
-In 1866 the Prussian army took up headquarters in the castle.
-In 1945 it suffered substantial damages from Russian artillery fire.
-In recent years the castle was acquired by the local council, which started a large scale renovation.
+In the 19th century, Laa Castle became the property of a commoner.
+In 1866, the Prussian army took up headquarters in the castle.
+In 1945, it suffered substantial damage from Russian artillery fire.
+In recent years, the castle was acquired by the local council, which started a large-scale renovation.

-At present Laa Castle can be visited for a small fee.
-Sadly enough, when I visited, the renovations had not yet ended, so I could not get inside.
+At present, Laa Castle can be visited for a small fee.
+Sadly, when I visited, the renovations had not yet finished, so I could not get inside.
 A very nice castle.

 Gallery